 Related: A Brief Guide to JetBlue Cash + Points Redemptions

-Although JetBlue has a variety of different airline partners, the only currently-available option for using points is Hawaiian Airlines.
-Even still, you're unable to use your TrueBlue points to book a flight on Hawaiian Airlines online.
-Instead, you'll need to call 1-800-JETBLUE (538-2583).
+Although JetBlue has a variety of airline partners, the only currently-available options for using points are Hawaiian Airlines and Qatar Airways.
+As an improvement to the phone call required in the past, you can now use your TrueBlue points to book flights on Hawaiian Airlines online.
+Current redemption pricing for a one-way flight on Hawaiian Airlines is as follows:

 Between (class of service) | And Hawaii | And West Coast U.S. | And East Coast U.S. | And International Destinations |